Cool Gas in the Circumgalactic Medium of Massive Post Starburst Galaxies: Results

 \section{Results}

-Fig.~\ref{fig:allstacks} shows the stacked spectra around the \mgii absorption line associated with the total galaxy sample, for the inner four bins of impact parameter.
+Fig.~\ref{fig:allstacks} shows the stacked spectra around the \mgii absorption line associated with the total galaxy sample, for all eight bins of impact parameter.
 The equivalent width of the \mgii doublet is calculated by summing between the yellow dashed lines.
 For visualisation purposes only, we also show a double Gaussian profile least-squares fit to the \mgii absorption lines, with free amplitude but fixed wavelengths and widths.
-Fig.~\ref{fig:eqw_b} shows the equivalent width vs. average (mean) impact parameter of our results compared to results from \citet{PerezRafols2015} and \citet{Zhu2014}.
+Fig.~\ref{fig:eqw_b} shows the equivalent width vs. average (mean) impact parameter of our results compared to results from \citet{PerezRafols2015} and \citet{Zhu2014}, together with least squares linear fits.
 A clear decline in equivalent width with distance into the CGM is observable in both plots, with the amplitude and decline rate broadly in agreement with previous results from the literature.
-The equivalent width measurements and errors are provided in the left hand column of Table \ref{tab:eqw}.
+The equivalent width measurements and errors are provided in the left hand column of Table \ref{tab:eqw} and the parameters of the linear fit to our dataset is given in Table \ref{tab:linearbestfit}.

-To test the robustness of our results at large impact parameters, where small equivalent widths are measured, we randomised the redshifts of the absorbers and repeated the stacks.
+To test the robustness of our results at large impact parameters, where small equivalent widths are measured, we randomised the redshifts of the galaxies and repeated the spectral stacks, thereby stacking the QSO spectra at randomised wavelength positions.
+Each galaxy in each pair recieved a randomised redshift selected from another pair in the dataset, all impact parameters were recalculated, and the spectral stacks repeated with the new samples.
 Equivalent widths of between -0.0054 and 0.0052\AA\ were measured, with equal numbers of negative and positive values and bootstrap errors indicated the measurements were consistent with zero.
 This demonstrates that we are significantly detecting absorption even at the largest distances probed by our results in Fig.~\ref{fig:allstacks} and that the bootstrap errors for bins with large numbers are robust.